mosaic-development-studio/mosaic-audio-component/README.md

-# mosaic-audio-component
+# mosaic-audio-docs
-A React wrapper for the HTML audio tag with playback controls.
+Docs for the mosaic audio component.